suphiyasin/Instagram-Automation-Tools/README.md

 ### 1- Data collecting

 #### a.
 User Aggregation
-Firstly, in the "account gathering" section,
+Firstly, in the "account gathering" section, <br/>
-1-) Gathering from Suggestions: Here, you enter a username, and all accounts that resemble it are collected, and their emails and phone numbers are checked.
+1-) Gathering from Suggestions: Here, you enter a username, and all accounts that resemble it are collected, and their emails and phone numbers are checked.<br/>
-2-) Gathering from Location: You enter the ID of a location, and it collects accounts that have made posts in that location, scanning them.
+2-) Gathering from Location: You enter the ID of a location, and it collects accounts that have made posts in that location, scanning them.<br/>
-3-) General Gathering: A gathering process is initiated with the support of artificial intelligence (ChatGPT Turbo 3.5 Supported)...
+3-) General Gathering: A gathering process is initiated with the support of artificial intelligence (ChatGPT Turbo 3.5 Supported)...<br/>
-4-) Gathering from Hashtags: A service that is currently under maintenance.
+4-) Gathering from Hashtags: A service that is currently under maintenance.<br/>

 ### Send Message